 Chrysoprase Stone | Properties and Meaning

-Despite being most well known for its apple green colour, chrysoprase can also be found in several other shades of green.
+Despite being most well known for its apple green colour chrysoprase can also be found in several other shades of green.
 A cryptocrystalline mineral which means its crystals are too small to be seen with naked eye, it grades 6½ to 7 on Mohs scale of mineral hardness which makes it particularly suitable as a lapidary material.
-This popular variety of quartz can often be found in jewellery and the finest grade gemstones exhibit a rich apple green colour and are void of flaws, fractures, inclusions, cavities and other anomalies.
+This popular variety of quartz can often be found in jewellery and the finest grade gems can exhibit a rich apple green colour and are often void of flaws, fractures, inclusions and other anomalies.
 Unlike emerald whose colour is caused by chromium, the colour in chrysoprase is caused by trace amounts of nickel.

-Smithsonian Natural History Museum, Washing D.C.
-Photo by Stone Mania ©
+Smithsonian Natural History Museum, Washington D.C.
+Photo; Stone Mania ©

 Most of the world's finest gem-grade material comes from Queensland in Western Australia, Germany, Poland, Russia, Arizona, California and Brazil.
 In crystal healing chrysoprase is used to balance yin and yang energies and for aligning the chakras.
 It's a stone of communication, balance, stability, adaptability, higher consciousness and is said to be useful for an inferiority complex.